|Shopping cart is empty.|

 On The Menu

 “Deer Abby, Why is it that Fossil Farms has the best Venison available?”

 “Thank you valued reader, Our Venison have a mild, clean flavor profile and is recognized by the American Heart Association as a lean and healthy red meat.
 These 100% all natural Venison are part of the “Never Ever Program” where antibiotics, hormones and steroids are never administered.
 This is your chance to try the most tender and delicious Venison available!
 Fossil Farms works directly with New Zealand farmers who abide by strict farming standards.
 These standards include freely roaming on grass pastures, humane transporting and processing, as well as, third party audits to ensure these practices are held to the highest quality and standards industry wide".

 This item is currently out of stock.
 Please call our office with any questions, 973-917-3155.

 What proteins can I eat if I am adhering to a Paleo diet?
-Rabbit should be one of your go-to proteins!
+Venison should be one of your go-to proteins!
 This lean, all-natural meat is an ideal option for those keeping with the Caveman diet.

 Shopping cart is empty.